O-rings and rubber seals

 briefly 250 °C *)

-ETP is a peroxide vulcanized blend of Ethylene, Tetrafluoroethylene (TFE) and Perfluoromethylvenylether (PMVE).
-ETP is particularly suitable for use in the petrochemical industry, where today's fuels are blended with additives such as MTBE, TAME, ETBE, toluene and alcohol.
+ETP is a peroxide vulcanized blend of Ethylene, Tetrafluoroethylene (TFE) and Perfluoromethyl Vinyl Ether (PMVE).
+ETP is particularly suitable for use in the petrochemical industry, where today's fuels contain additives such as MTBE, TAME, ETBE, toluene and alcohol.
 The elastomer is also resistant to polar solvents, oil, strong acids and bases.
-ETP is often used as a replacement for TFE/P, as the material ETP is often cheaper and more chemical resistant.
+ETP is often used as a replacement for TFE/P, as the ETP material is often cheaper and more resistant to chemicals.

 Trademarks: Kemex™